-GitHub Pricing Plans & Tiers
+GitHub Pricing Plans and Tiers

 Code hosting, version control, and collaboration platform